Section 504 Plans in Ohio

 How Section 504 Can Help Children

-Under Section 504, a child will not receive an Individualized Education Plan (IEP).
+Under Section 504, a child will not receive an Individualized Education Plan (IEP) as part of an Ohio 504 plan.
 If a child qualifies, he or she can receive accommodations at school—a little extra help to compensate for the disability.
 Under Section 504, a child is usually kept in the standard classroom instead of being moved to an all-special education classroom.

 - Highlighted textbooks